-QoS object Description Object-ID Reserve minimum and maximum bandwidth Reserves the specified bandwidth according to the other parameters, either globally or per connection %q Force minimum or maximum bandwidth Forces the specified bandwidth.
+QoS object Description Object-ID Reserves the specified bandwidth according to the other parameters, either globally or per connection %q Force minimum or maximum bandwidth Forces the specified bandwidth.
 If the requested bandwidth is unavailable, the device refuses the connection. %qf